 I couldn’t get myself excited in spite of arriving in Tunis.
 That was due to a terrible cold that had been lingering on since last week.
 First of all, I enjoyed wandering around Old Medina.

 BTW, what dishes should I have eaten in Tunis?
-I showed the waitron photos from my guidebook and asked her what she has on the menu.
+I showed the server photos from my guidebook and asked her what she has on the menu.
 She maybe said she’d cook a typical national dish.
 I had baked lamb chops and couscous.
 Anyway, the restaurant Le Petit Tunis wasn’t familiar to tourists.
 Nice atmosphere! *27/12/19

 I woke up to the sound of Azan.
 I still suffered from a sore throat due to dry air in my room.
 I was thinking about whether to put on a synthetic jacket.
 Finally, I went to Carthage wearing this jacket.
 Standing by Carthaginian Ruins made me imagine the lives of people in the past.
 The ruins were rebuilt by Romans, though.
 Next, I went to Sidi Bou Said.
-The town had a beautiful white and blue scenery with the emerald Mediterranean.
+The town had beautiful white and blue scenery with the emerald Mediterranean.

 BTW, local food lablabi had a natural flavour. *28/12/19